Legal

 1. Overview & Our Role

 The Service helps Merchants defend against payment-card disputes (Representment) and prevent certain chargebacks before they are filed (Prevention).
-To do this, ChargePilot connects to a Merchant’s payment processor and other business systems, analyzes dispute and transaction data, and — on the Merchant’s instructions — assembles and submits dispute evidence and, where enabled, issues refunds and sends verification emails.
+To do this, ChargePilot connects to a Merchant’s payment processor and other business systems, analyzes dispute and transaction data, receives pre-dispute alerts from the card networks’ alert programs where the Merchant has enrolled, and — on the Merchant’s instructions — assembles dispute evidence that authorized personnel review before submission and, where enabled, issues refunds and sends verification emails.

 2. Who We Are & How to Contact Us